Fred-Hutch-Innovation-Lab/FHIL_python_utils/README.md

-# FHIL Spatial Utils
+# FHIL Python Utils

-A collection of utility functions for spatial RNA analysis, including SVM-based classification and visualization tools for single-cell and spatial transcriptomics data.
+A collection of general utility functions for Python data analysis and visualization, including SVM-based classification and plotting tools for various data types.

 ## Available Functions